 4. MONKEYTYPE

-Monkeytype is a minimalist typing test with deep customization — word count, time limits, punctuation, numbers, and more.
+Minimalist typing test with deep customization — word count, time limits, punctuation, numbers.
 Popular among older students and adults.

 5. TYPING.COM

-Typing.com offers a structured curriculum with lessons, games, and tests.
-It's widely used in schools and has a teacher dashboard.
+Structured curriculum with lessons, games, and tests.
+Widely used in schools with a teacher dashboard.

 WHICH ONE SHOULD YOU CHOOSE?